Aragua F.C.: Supporters

-The Aragua FC fans are known as Los Vikingos (The Vikings), and they traditionally occupy the western stand of the stadium, known as La Popular (The Popular).
+The Aragua F.C. fans are known as Los Vikingos (The Vikings), and they traditionally occupy the western stand of the stadium, known as La Popular (The Popular).
 They are made up of several factions that represent different cities across the state: Artillería Aurirroja (Yellow and Red Artillery), Cagua Aurirroja, Caña de Azúcar, El Limón, Turmero Aurirrojo, Santa Rita, and Santa Rosa Aurirroja.
 As is the case with supporter groups of other Venezuelan teams, the factions only exist in theory, and in practice all the supporters act as a unified body.

 Rivalries

 The club's main rival is Carabobo FC, from the neighboring state of Carabobo.
 The fixture is popularly known as El Clásico de la Autopista (The Highway Classic).
 Due to the proximity of both states' capitals, Aragua-Carabobo rivalries exist in virtually every professional sport practiced in Venezuela.
-In 18 encounters, Aragua has achieved 6 victories against Carabobo's 4.
-The classic is currently "on hold" since Carabobo was relegated to the Venezuelan Segunda División after the 2011–12 season.
+The classic is currently "on hold" since Aragua was relegated to the Venezuelan Segunda División after the 2022 season.